Gate Set Tomography: Linear gate set tomography (LGST)

 The best way to fit the observed data optimally is to set aside traditional tomography and linear algebra, and focus directly on (1) the actual data (outcome frequencies of quantum circuits), and (2) the model being fit to it (gate sets).
 The set of all possible gate sets can be viewed as a parameterized manifold.
 Each point on that manifold is a gate set that predicts specific, computable probabilities for each quantum circuit.
 It is therefore possible to write the objective function from Eq.~\ref{eq:SumSqError} precisely -- with $j$ ranging over every circuit performed -- as a function of the gate set, and minimize it numerically to find a gate set that really \emph{does} minimize the total squared error.

 There's no particularly compelling reason to minimize the total squared error, though.
 An objective function that \emph{is} very well motivated in statistics is the \emph{likelihood function}:

 Although not immediately obvious, the sum-of-squares objective function in Eq.~\ref{eq:SumSqError} can be seen as an approximation to the likelihood.
-Maximizing the likelihood function is the apotheosis of linear inversion -- it's what linear inversion wants to be when it grows up.
+Maximizing the likelihood function is the apotheosis of linear inversion, and yields a more accurate estimate when the likelihood function is nonlinear, as it is here.
 If we numerically vary over gate sets to find the one that maximizes $\mathcal{L}$, that is \emph{maximum likelihood estimation} (MLE), and it is a strictly better and more accurate way of analyzing LGST data than the linear inversion methods defined above.

 In the rest of this paper, we will adopt this approach.
 We will view the data as a list of circuits with observed outcome frequencies.
 We will view gate sets as statistical models that predict circuit probabilities.
 And we will find good \emph{estimates} of real-world gate sets by fitting that model's parameters to observed data, using MLE or approximations to it.